LarsIX/narrative_index/README.md

 ---

-### 3. AINI via ChatGPT Labeling and Prompt Engineering

-- WSJ articles are labeled for **AI relevance** using **GPT-4 via the OpenAI API**, with few-shot prompting and *Chain-of-Thought* reasoning.

-- Only articles classified as **AI-related** are passed to the **pretrained FinBERT model** to predict their **sentiment**.

-- As in Method 2, sentiment scores are aggregated into a daily AINI time series — but here restricted to **GPT-identified AI narratives**.

-- Ongoing evaluation focuses on:
-  - Agreement between GPT labels and human annotations
-  - Stability across prompt designs and reasoning chains

 ## Statistical Testing & Causal Inference

 The project applies **rigorous time series diagnostics and hypothesis testing** to analyze the link between narrative indices and financial markets: